Anbue63/SyntheticPowerGrids.jl/README.md

 # SyntheticPowerGrids

 ## ToDos
-1. PowerModels.jl algo -> what is going on?
-2. Fluctuations
+1. Fluctuations
-3. Normal Form parameter calculation -> internally deal with the variation from the set points!
+2. Normal Form parameter calculation -> internally deal with the variation from the set points!, use set points in -> PowerModels.jl algo
-4. Add an option without line losses
+3. Add an option without line losses